heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-14-send-email-notification-using-powershell-script.md

 # YOUR SCRIPT GOES HERE...
 ```

-Then, you can execute your PowerShell script using this way, depending on what kind of program you use to execute the command.
-Some programs may need you to provide the full path to the script file and the script parameters explicitly.
+You can execute your PowerShell script in different ways, depending on the program you use to run the command.
+Some programs may require you to provide the full path to the script file and its parameters explicitly.

 Example: